 Poker contains a lot of repetitive math, especially when studying poker hands away from the table.
 While you can use software to do a lot of this math, sometimes a good ‘ol fashioned spreadsheet is the best way to visualize and play with the numbers.
 So to save you a tremendous amount of time, I put together this pack of my spreadsheets that you are free to use while exploring spots!

-This is a name-your-own price download, so if money is super-tight, you can enter $0 and get it for free.
-But if you throw a few chips my way, not only would I massively appreciate it, but I’ll also give you a free PRO video AND over $200 in discounts.
-No pressure either way – I just wanted you to know your options 😃
+This is a name-your-own price download, so if money is super tight, you can enter $0 and get it for free.
+But if you throw a few chips in, not only would I massively appreciate it, but I’ll also give you a PRO video AND $200+ in discounts.
+No pressure either way; I just wanted you to know your options 😃

 To be sure that you are on the right track using these sheets, and putting the right numbers into the right cells, I put together this list of free poker videos where I show how to use each one.
 Enjoy!